bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Learning Objective

-Understand why organizing health into a few core foundations helps simplify lifestyle change and supports long-term consistency.
+Understand why organizing health into a few core foundations supports long-term patterns and sustainability.

 Behavioral Objective